The Puffballs21st October 2015

-This mushroom also grows from an egg, but it is easily identified by the gelatinous layer between the mushroom inside and the skin of the egg (shown right).
+This mushroom also grows from an egg, but it is easily identified by the gelatinous layer between the immature mushroom inside and the skin of the egg.

-Some of the stinkhorn is actually edible if a little smelly, but if you are going to try this you have to be 100% sure that you do not have an Amanita instead!
+Some parts of the Stinkhorn are actually edible, if a little smelly!
+But if you are going to try this, you must to be 100% certain that you do not have an Amanita instead!

-(Not Pictured) Also grow from an egg and though they are listed as edible they are too similar to the Amanitas to be of any interest to a forager.
+These also grow from an egg sack and although they are listed as edible, they are too similar to the Amanitas to be of any interest to a forager.

 Cooking and preparation

 We use the large Mozaic Puffballs (pictured right) and even larger Giant Puffballs to make our Puffball schnitzels.
 This simple method is the best way we have found of cooking them.